Chicago O'Hare Airport Lounges 2026: Complete Access Guide + Best Credit Cards for Free Entry

 • Access Admirals Clubs when flying on qualifying American or Oneworld international routes

-• Note: Domestic routes don't qualify for lounge access based on status alone (except Executive Platinum)
+• Note: Domestic routes generally don't qualify for lounge access based on status alone (exception: Executive Platinum)

 Delta Diamond Medallion:

-• Access Delta Sky Club when flying Delta (even economy)
+• Access Delta Sky Club when flying Delta, including economy

 Star Alliance Gold: